mzhukovaucsb/mzhukovaucsb.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D Candidate in the Department of Linguistics at the University of California, Santa Barbara and a current OneReach.ai Academic Fellow.
-I primarily work with Professor Simon Todd (CPLS Lab), Professor Lal Zimman (TRILL Lab), and Professor Laurel Brehm (PRPL Lab).
-I also recently completed UCSB College of Engineering Graduate Program in Management Practice Certificate.
+Hello!
+I’m Marina, a Ph.D. candidate in the Department of Linguistics at the University of California, Santa Barbara, and a OneReach.ai Academic Fellow.
+My research and work spans around emojis, generative AI, customer research, and human-AI interaction.
+I recently completed a certificate in Technology Management from UCSB’s College of Engineering, further bridging the gap between cutting-edge technology and practical application 🎓💡

-I participated in Google's Computer Science Research Mentorship Program (2023a cohort), Google's PhD Fellowhip Summit, and Google's Product Inclusion & Equity Summit.
-I have spent Summer 2022,  Summer 2023 (and will spend Summer 2024) as a Knowledge Engineer Intern at Amazon Alexa (Artificial General Intelligence).
-I also won the Amazon Alexa Prize SocialBot Grand Challenge 5 as part of the GauchoChat team.
+I've had the opportunity to participate in Google’s Computer Science Research Mentorship Program, PhD Fellowship Summit, and Product Inclusion & Equity Summit.
+My hands-on experience includes three internships at Amazon Alexa, where I contributed to the Artificial General Intelligence team and won the Amazon Alexa Prize SocialBot Grand Challenge 5 as part of the GauchoChat team. 🏆🤖

-I am skilled in Generative AI, Customer Research, and Product Management and excited to apply these skills to the advancement of innovative technologies!
+My goal is to leverage my expertise in generative AI and customer insights to drive innovation and deliver impactful solutions. 🌍✨

+I’m currently seeking full-time opportunities starting June 2025 in LA, the Bay Area, or SF.

+When I’m not immersed in technology, you’ll find me enjoying the outdoors—whether hiking, doing yoga, or playing beach volleyball.

+Let’s connect and explore how I can contribute to your team! 🧗‍♀️🌄

 **I am currently looking for a Full-Time roles starting June 2025.**